torian257x/ai-php-rubix-wrap-laravel/README.md

 composer require torian257x/ai-php-rubix-wrap-laravel
 ```

-If there are any issues, please have a look at https://docs.rubixml.com/latest/installation.html in case you are trying to do something special that requires say, tensor.
+If there are any issues, please have a look at https://docs.rubixml.com/latest/installation.html in case you are trying to do something special.
+I recommend as well installing tensor https://github.com/Scien-ide/Tensor .

 ## Default Estimator
 `new KDNeighborsRegressor()` for regression (say estimation of price)